Munene19/awwards/README.md

-# Awwards
+# Awwards app

 # Author
 Munene Mike

 # Description
-This a Django application that functions in a similarly to https://www.awwwards.com/ .
-The app displays projects and their details for users to rate and review.
+This a Django app that functions in a similarly to https://www.awwwards.com/.
+The app displays users' projects and their details for other users to rate and review.

 # User Stories
 Sign in to the application.